 The Evolution Of Queen Street

 In Toronto, Queen Street – both east and west – serves as a great example of how our real estate landscape continues to change.
-Both Beaconsfield Village and Leslieville – two neighbourhoods which straddle the downtown core on their west and east sides which share Queen Street as their major arterial road are – having been home to the working classes for the past 100 years – now seeing properties garner sums which exceed the more established and traditionally middle-class neighbourhoods in proximity – like Riverdale and The Annex.
+Both Beaconsfield Village and Leslieville – two neighbourhoods which straddle the downtown core on their west and east sides and share Queen Street as their major arterial road – that has been home to the working classes for the past 100 years – are now seeing properties garner sums which exceed the more established and traditionally middle-class neighbourhoods in proximity – like Riverdale and The Annex.

 Queen Street East Today

-Here’s two examples of homes on the east side south of Queen East that recently sold between Lake Shore and Eastern avenue which have long been considered fringe locations – basically the hallmark of undesirable.
-Once upon a time you could get a pretty significant discount for a property that was close to highly-desirable but still suffering for proximity to urban blight, like industrial sites and sewage treatment plants, but these recent transactions show that – with their precedent setting sales – this former value proposition has now evaporated.
+Here are two examples of homes on the east side south of Queen East that recently sold between Lake Shore and Eastern avenue which has long been considered fringe locations – basically the hallmark of undesirable.
+Once upon a time, you could get a pretty significant discount for a property that was close to highly desirable but still suffering from proximity to urban blight, like industrial sites and sewage treatment plants, but these recent transactions show that – with their precedent-setting sales – this former value proposition has now evaporated.
 In my Dear Urbaneer post About Holdbacks On Offers, Bully Offers & Bidding Wars For Buyers” I cited this listing on Morse Street.
 Purchased for $875k in November 2016, it underwent a substantial flip over the course of 16 months and was then relisted for $999,000 and sold for $1,380,000 in April 2018.
 On its heels was another flip on the same street which sold in March 2017 for $900,000 and 14 months was relisted for 1,188,000, selling for $1,461,000 in June 2018.
 These values actually surpass what similar houses in Riverdale garner!

-Here’s a few great reads from Urbaneer.com, if you missed them above:.
+Here are a few great reads from Urbaneer.com, if you missed them above: